What’s been your journey into ministry?

 Any exciting change you’ve seen in the past year?

 We’re a newish church plant, so it’s been exciting to watch people step up and flourish in serving.
 I’ve enjoyed watching people take on ownership of their ministry and start thinking about how to do things better.
 Recently, one of our music teams planned some new arrangements for songs without me.
 By the time Sunday rolled around, they’d made all these beautiful plans to do things a bit differently.
 They’d planned and collaborated amongst themselves, and really lifted in their responsibilities.
-I try not to squash enthusiasm, but give the chance to be creative.
+I try to not squash enthusiasm, but give the chance to be creative.
 I get so encouraged by giving people the opportunity and freedom to know they can step into greater responsibility.

 What’s one challenge you and your team is wrestling with this year?